 Professor Stephen Hoskins

 Stephen Hoskins is Hewlett Packard Professor of Fine Print and Director of the Centre for Fine Print Research at the University of the West of England Bristol.
 Apart from being a practising printmaker, his primary areas of research are; the potential of 3D printing and related digital technologies for the arts, plus the tactile surface of the printed artefact and its consequences for digital technology.
-His latest book 3D Printing for Artists, Designers and Craftpeople is published by Bloomsbury in November 2013.
+His latest book 3D Printing for Artists, Designers and Craftpeople was published by Bloomsbury in November 2013.

 Steve's current CV